• Home

 3-Axes Graph Excel

-• Once you click on insert it may ask you for log in.
+• Once you click on insert it may ask you to log in.
 Once you are logged in, it will not ask next time.
 ChartExpo window will appear in front of your Excel screen.

 3-Axes Graph Excel

-• To visualize your data using the 3 Axis Graph, select the Multi Axis Line Chart, as shown below.
+• To visualize your data using the 3-axis graph, select the Multi-Axis Line Chart, as shown below.

 3-Axes Graph Excel

-• Once you select the Multi Axis Line Chart, the chart below will pop on your screen.
+• Once you select the Multi-Axis Line Chart, the chart below will pop on your screen.

 3-Axes Graph Excel